Chemotherapy drugs for bone cancer

 There are several different treatments that can be used for Ewing's sarcoma.
 You are most likely to have 6 cycles of a regimen called VIDE.
 This includes the drugs

 VIDE cycles take 3 weeks, so the whole course takes 18 weeks.
-You will often have surgery after the course of VIDE and then more chemotherapy, but usually with either the VIA or VAC regimen.
+You will often have surgery or radiotherapy after the course of VIDE.
+Or you may have a combination of both.
+And then you may have more chemotherapy, but usually with either the VIA or VAC regimen.

 For some people, your doctor may suggest an experimental, more intensive treatment as part of a clinical trial for Ewing's sarcoma.
 This type of treatment is called high dose chemotherapy with stem cell rescue or stem cell transplant.
 Your specialist may suggest this if they think there is a high risk of your cancer coming back.
 With this type of treatment, you have to have some developing blood cells called stem cells collected and stored before the high dose chemotherapy.
 The stem cells are collected from a vein through a central line.
 You will need to have growth factor injections to encourage the bone marrow to make more stem cells.
 The high chemotherapy doses used in this type of treatment will kill off the cells in your bone marrow that make your blood cells.